codinghumans/muna/README.md

 Creating muna.config.json...
 ```

 If there is any existing KMS key associated with the alias, muna will try will use it.
-Otherwise, it will try to create a new one.
+Otherwise, muna will simply try to create a new key.

 ## Encrypting files